- 24 Jan 2022

 Endpoint Name | Name of the API Endpoint this trace segment belongs to |

-Endpoint Trace ID | The span ID corresponding to the entry span that is the starting span of the Endpoint trace segment. |
+Endpoint Trace ID | The span ID corresponds to the entry span, which is the starting span of the Endpoint trace segment. |

 Environment | All the data visible is scoped under the selected environment.
-But if you select AllEnvironments then this shows the environment corresponding to the trace segment. |
+But if you select AllEnvironments, this shows the environment corresponding to the trace segment. |

-Error count | Count of error in the given API trace |
+Error count | Count of errors in the given API trace |

-HTTP Method | HTTP Methods, for example, GET/POST/PUT/DELETE and so on. |
+HTTP Method | HTTP Methods, for example, GET/POST/PUT/DELETE, and so on. |

 IP Address | Client's IP address |

-Is Endpoint PII | True if the Endpoint corresponding to the trace segment has any sensitive information/params. |
+Is Endpoint PII | True if the endpoint corresponding to the trace segment has any sensitive information/parameters. |

 Protocol | HTTP or GRPC |